Anna Gamel |

 When it comes to everyday prices, we compared CVS and Walgreens without any extra savings.
 We wanted to find out which store has lower prices in categories like personal care, household items, and first aid/medicine.

 Prices for 16 identical items were compared during the same month (April 2024) in Boise, Idaho.
-We found that Walgreens had the lowest price on 9 out of 16 items.
+We found that Walgreens had the lowest price on nine out of 16 items.

 Walgreens generally has cheaper everyday prices when compared to CVS, especially when it comes to household items.
-But for other items, the results are so close that it was almost a tie.
+But for other items, the results are so close that it's almost a tie.

 Here's the price comparison breakdown: